russelltheprogrammer/tax-projection-individual-docs/README.md

 - State Residency: Choose state of residency.
 At this time this tax projection application is limited in its number of choices.
 - Safe Harbor Comparison: This allows the safe harbor comparison to be included in the calculation.
 See information and explanation above.
 [What Are Quarterly Estimated Taxes?](https://github.com/russelltheprogrammer/tax-projection-individual-docs#what-are-quarterly-estimated-taxes)

+#### Safe Harbor Calculation (Prior Year Tax)

+This section is the area to input prior year tax numbers.
+If this section is appearing then the user must have chose "Yes" to Safe Harbor Comparison in Tax Assumptions.

+- S/H Percentage: This will be the safe harbor percentage that the prior year tax will be multiplied by.
+This is usually 100% or 110% depending on your prior year Adjusted Gross Income (AGI).
+Check your prior year tax return and the IRS or state rules to determine your correct percentage.
+- Prior Year Tax: This is the tax from your prior year tax return.
+Check your prior year tax return for this number.

 #### Input Numbers

 It is recommended to start here to learn more about line numbers.
 Instructions can change from year to year.
 [IRS 1040 Instructions 2022](https://www.irs.gov/pub/irs-pdf/i1040gi.pdf)